 const wrong = import.meta.env.API_URL; // undefined (no prefix)

-const right = import.meta.env.PUBLIC_API_URL; // works
+const right = import.meta.env.PUBLIC_API_URL; // works in browser and server

 3. Build cache reused the previous output

-How to spot it: The build log says Restored build cache and the deploy completes in seconds instead of minutes.
+How to spot it: The build log says Restored build cache (Vercel) and the deploy completes in seconds instead of minutes.

-4. Variable name typo or whitespace
+4. Variable name typo, whitespace, or case mismatch

 How to spot it: